-We review 15 one-piece tri suits from budget buys to sleek supersuits.
+We review 15 of 2012’s best one-piece tri suits from budget buys to sleek supersuits

 This suit from Canadian company Louis Garneau is fantastically comfortable, with wide bands of thin, laser cut fabric on the legs and shoulders keeping the suit in place without chafing seams.
 In the water, it topped all other suits speed-wise apart from the ZeroD, its comfort allowing an unrestricted stroke while supporting in all the right places.
 It also shed quickly after swimming, its Tri Elite chamois draining nicely and despite being thin, remaining very comfy.
 There was no aero sapping flappiness on the bike, with the large but enveloped pockets minimising drag and maximising storage, while the 43cm zip adds additional cooling if the mesh panels aren’t enough.
 Running was also sublimely comfortable and supportive with no hint of chafing.